• Skip to primary navigation

 • Has a low Glycemic Index – great for people with diabetes or for anyone trying to consume lesser carbohydrate

-• High in fiber, therefore, one stays fuller for a more extended period.
+• High in fiber, one stays fuller for a more extended period.

 • Perfect weight-loss food because of the above reasons